tomjoht/tomjoht.github.io/_posts/2018/2018-04-27-tech-dystopia-and-where-the-tech-comm-jobs-are.md

 <a href="/images/largestmsatechwriters.png"><img src="/images/largestmsatechwriters.png" /></a>

-What's interesting is that, even despite the seeming job mecca for tech writers in Silicon Valley, the number of tech writers in San Jose/Sunnyvale/Santa Clara has decreased.
-Here are a few other cities that are decreasing in tech writer populations:
+What's interesting is that, even despite the seeming job mecca for tech writers in Silicon Valley, the number of tech writers in San Jose/Sunnyvale/Santa Clara has decreased:

 <a href="/images/losingcitiesfortechwriters.png"><img src="/images/losingcitiesfortechwriters.png"/></a>

 This means jobs are even more present in these areas.
-In contrast, here are some up-and-coming tech cities that might be more affordable and feasible for tech writers:
+In contrast, here are some up-and-coming tech cities that are growing their tech writer populations:

 <a href="/images/fastestgrowingcities.png"><img src="/images/fastestgrowingcities.png" /></a>

 In short, although San Jose/Sunnyvale/Santa Clara would seem to attract more tech writers due to the high salaries and jobs available, this number is decreasing (by about 15% in 2016), no doubt because the cost of living is so high.
-It is really difficult to buy a home.
+It is really difficult to buy a home in this area.

 Villegas writes: